- Yes

 - No

 Hello, I’d like to suggest the Vought F7U-3M Cutlass for US aviation in War Thunder.
 This aircraft was powered by afterburning turbojet engines and was the US Navy’s first carrier-based fighter jet equipped with afterburners designed and produced by Chance Vought.
 The F7U-3M was a missile-capable conversion and could fire beam-riding AAM-N-2 Sparrows.
 Despite new turbojet engines, the F7U-3M did not address the hydraulic systems and landing gear problems, making it the most dangerous naval aircraft to fly.
-“Gutless Cutlass” was one of the nicknames for the F7U being known for causing a high rate of accidents, which led to being withdrawn from the service by 1959.
+“Gutless Cutlass” was one of the nicknames for the F7U, being known for causing a high rate of accidents, which led to its withdrawal from service by 1959.

 - Naval Jet Fighter